header source

 • Jumper wires x many

-• Cable to connect Pro Micro to PC
+• Cable to connect Pro Micro and PC

 • MCP23017 x1

 • If you want to separate the breadboards.
-If you can fit everything on one breadboard, that's fine too.
+One is fine if everything fits

 Preparation

-Unfortunately, the MJ-4PP-9 jack cannot be inserted into the breadboard.
-Therefore, we will solder jumper wires to each leg of the jack and insert them into the breadboard.
+Unfortunately, the MJ-4PP-9 doesn't fit into the breadboard.
+Therefore, we'll solder jumper wires to each leg and insert those into the breadboard.

-If the TRRS cable is connected correctly and the behavior is the same as before, it's a success If it doesn't work, make sure the cable is inserted all the way into the jack.
+Connect the TRRS cable securely, and if it behaves the same as before, you've succeeded!
+If it doesn't work well, make sure the cable is firmly inserted all the way into the jack.

 Summary